theelderbeever/kubectl-guardrails/README.md

 # kubectl-guardrails

-Sometimes I am firing away `kubectl` commands with wreckless abandon and sometimes I am using the wrong context and sometimes that wrong context is the production cluster.
+Sometimes I am firing away `kubectl` commands with reckless abandon and sometimes I am using the wrong context and sometimes that wrong context is the production cluster.
 Hello bad day...

 Enter `kubectl guardrails`.
 The idea behind this is to let developers put guardrails on the contexts and subcommands that they care about and let everything else passthrough unabated.
 Prompting a yes/no when running `get pods` is burdensome meanwhile blocking `delete <resource>` can be really valuable in preventing accidents.